Sn8z/Poddr/README.md

-Podcast client built with Electron and AngularJS.
+Podcast client built with Electron and Angular.

 Poddr uses iTunes RSS feeds and Search API to gather information.
 ### Screenshots